whitneyburton/portfolios/students/1801-front/megan-kaiser/20180302-megan-kaiser-m1.md

  It was super cool to watch that video and learn about cognitive resources.
 I feel the resources I use on javascript are so much smaller now thah last mod.
 I don't have to think about git and only had one git merge error all mod and compared to last mod when it was very week.
 My emotional state this mod has been all over and I really need to nail that down for success in mod 2.
 I am trying to use my growth midset with what we learned at this session and work on making my cognitive resources smaller everyday.

  ###### Mod4 Lead Gear Up: Introvert to Influencer
  It was instreting to learning about coming out of my shell by watching a video that told me to fake it until I become it.
-Which I thought was crappy advice but my boyfriend says I'm wrong in that area and she was right.
+Which I thought was crappy advice but my boyfriend says I'm wrong in that and she was right.
+I should just fake it, but sounds horrible to me but I'm trying find a middle way so I don't feel like a imposter the rest of my life.

 ## E: Community Participation

 ### Playing a Part

 This time since I was repeating, I speant a lot of time helping my classmates.
 I was a TA for try turing one weekend.
-I lead a study session this last weekend for my classmates.
-I have been a shoulder to cry on.
+I lead a study session this last weekend for my classmates, in which we went over wish list as a group.
+I have been a shoulder to cry on and people who have choosen to repeat are asking me for advice.
+And as always I continue to tell people about turing and hand out some card to people.

 ------------------